Green Tips

 Did you know?

-Twenty-six recycled PET plastic bottles equals a polyester suit.
+Twenty-six recycled PET plastic bottles equal a polyester suit.
 Five recycled PET bottles make enough fiberfill to stuff a ski jacket.

-About a third of all the food that’s produced globally is never eaten.
-With some planning and small steps in preparation, storage, and freezing, you can make great strides to decrease waste in your kitchen at home and save money too.
+About a third of all the food produced globally is never eaten.
+If we stop wasting food, we can reduce around 6%-8% of all human-caused greenhouse gas emissions.
+With some planning and small steps in preparation, storage, and freezing, you can make great strides to decrease waste in your kitchen at home and save money, too.

-Twenty percent of what goes into landfills is food, according to the EPA.
+In the US alone, producing food we lose or waste generates the equivalent of 32.6 million cars’ worth of greenhouse gas emissions.
 If you’ve got some small outdoor space, consider starting a compost bin, or see if there are community options nearby to drop off your inedible scraps or peelings.

 Now you're cooking!